How to Find the Exchange Server Version in 3+ Ways

 Step 3.
 In the left-hand navigation pane, click “servers”.

 Step 4.
-In the top menu of the main window, click the “servers” tab.
+Then, in the top menu of the main window, click the “servers” tab.

 Step 5.
 Select the server you wish to inspect from the list.